rails/rails/guides/source/upgrading_ruby_on_rails.md

 Upgrading from Rails 4.2 to Rails 5.0
 -------------------------------------

-### Ruby 2.2.2+
+### Ruby 2.2.2+ required

-From Ruby on Rails 5.0 onwards, Ruby 2.2.2+ is the only supported version.
+From Ruby on Rails 5.0 onwards, Ruby 2.2.2+ is the only supported Ruby version.
 Make sure you are on Ruby 2.2.2 version or greater, before you proceed.

 ### Active Record models now inherit from ApplicationRecord by default